New COVID-19 Variants May Present With Red, Itchy Eyes

 How to lower your risk of COVID-19 and viral conjunctivitis

 The COVID-19 virus is spread mainly through contact with respiratory droplets.
+It is contagious, even if a person doesn’t show any symptoms.
 There are several simple ways to prevent the spread of viral infections.

 To help prevent spread: